 YOUNG ARTIST PROGRAM

-THE APPLICATION DEADLINE FOR THE 2018 SUMMER FESTIVAL HAS CLOSED.
-APPLICATIONS FOR THE 2019 SUMMER FESTIVAL WILL BE AVAILABLE IN AUGUST 2018.
+THE APPLICATION DEADLINE FOR THE 2019 SUMMER FESTIVAL

-PIANISTS/COACHES: Pianists will have the opportunity to play for mainstage rehearsals, cover rehearsals, and coachings.
+PIANISTS/COACHES: Pianists are required to learn all three MainStage operas, and will have the opportunity to play for MainStage rehearsals, cover rehearsals, and coachings.
 Pianists will participate in public concerts and play for community outreach events.
 They will also have the opportunity to gain practical coaching experience as well as to receive career guidance under the guidance of Opera Saratoga's artistic staff.

-DIRECTORS: Directing Fellows, who will have the opportunity to serve as the assistant director on a mainstage production, as well as to observe rehearsals of the other two productions.
+DIRECTORS: Directing Fellows have the opportunity to serve as the assistant director on a MainStage production, as well as to observe rehearsals of the other two productions.
 Directing Fellows will also have the opportunity to gain practical coaching experience, and will receive professional career guidance from the three directors who will be in residence with Opera Saratoga for the summer.

 COMMITMENT TO CAREER DEVELOPMENT AND FUTURE OPPORTUNITIES: Opera Saratoga's commitment to members of the Young Artist Program extends past their residency with us.
 Alumni of the program are regularly invited to return to Opera Saratoga as principal artists, and are also recommended regularly to other companies for professional opportunities.

 Three main stage productions will be presented during the summer of 2019.

 Members of the Young Artist Program will cover all roles in all three operas and will also be cast in the following roles:

 LA FILLE DU RÉGIMENT (Donizetti/St. Georges & Bayard)